 It’s easy to believe that as an individual your actions don’t make a significant difference in energy waste, and that reducing our problem has to be tackled on a systemic level.

-But while large industries certainly make an impact, most people don’t realize the impact of energy consumption in their own homes, and every little bit helps.
+But while large industries, with their high-demand utilities like the industrial air conditioning unit, certainly make an impact, most people don’t realize the impact of energy consumption in their own homes, and every little bit helps.
 There are many ways you can make your home more energy-efficient, but if you’re not sure where to get started, let’s look at a few practical tips.

 1. A Programmable Thermostat